JakubPavlicek/is-stag/client/README.md

 ### Code Generation

-We use OpenAPI to generate typed API clients from the backend specifications.
+Use OpenAPI to generate typed API clients from the backend specifications.
 If the backend API changes:

 ```bash
 npm run gen:api